yunusdlbs/AWS-Linux-Flask-Projects/AWS/EC2-Instance/Project_Creating_EC2_From_AMI_SNAPSHOT.md

 Part 1 - Creating an EC2 instance (EC2A) with an additional volume (10 GiB)

-Part 2 - Mounting the additional volume and Adding a test.txt file to additional volume
+Part 2 - Mounting the additional volume and adding a test.txt file to additional volume

-Part 4 - Taking snapshot of the EC2 (EC2A) with 2 volumes
+Part 3 - Taking snapshot of the EC2 (EC2A) with 2 volumes

-Part 5 - Create an instance (EC2B) from root volume's snapshop of EC2A
+Part 4 - Create an instance (EC2B) from root volume's snapshop of EC2A

-Part 6 - Create an additional volume (10 GiB) from additional volume's snapshop of EC2A
+Part 5 - Create an new volume (15 GiB) from additional volume's snapshop of EC2A

-Part 7 - Attach and Mount EC2B and additional volume (10 GiB)
+Part 6 - Mount EC2B and additional volume (15 GiB)

-## Part 1 - Creating an Image from the Snapshot of the Nginx Server and Launching a new Instance
+## Part 1 - Creating an EC2 instance (EC2A) with an additional volume (10 GiB)

--  Launch an instance name EC2_A with following configurations.
+-  Launch an instance name EC2A with following configurations.

-  a.
     Step 1: select Amazon Linux 2 AMI
-  b.
     Step 2: select t2.micro
-  c.
-Step 3: For further steps note your Subnet region
-  d.
-Step 4: Add New Volume; Volume Type: EBS, Size 10 GiB (Note; your device column name "/dev/sdb)
-  e.
-Step 5: Tag; Name, EC2_A
+    Step 3: For further steps note your Subnet region Step 4: Add New Volume; Volume Type: EBS, Size 10 GiB (Note; your device column name "/dev/sdb) Step 5: Tag; Name, EC2_
-  f.
-Step 6: Configure Security Group; Type: SHH Port: 22
-  g.
-Step 7: Then Creat
+    Step 6: Configure Security Group; Type: SHH Port: 22 Step 7: Creat

 ## Part 2 - Mounting the additional volume

+  - Connect EC2A via ssh from terminal.

 # check volumes which volumes attached to instance.
 lsblk